top of page

 Do you recognise yourself in the description above?

-If you are a Type Three creative then you are a high-achiever: you have self-belief and enjoy personal development and contributing your achievements and skills to the world.
+If you're a Type Three creative then you are a high-achiever: you have self-belief and enjoy personal development and contributing your achievements and skills to the world.
 You may be popular and well-regarded, and enjoy motivating others to help them achieve their full potential.
 You are likely to be successful and well-liked, providing a living example and inspiring others to be their best as well.
 As a Three you may focus on being pragmatic and leaping into action, suppressing your feelings so you can get on with achieving things without emotions ‘getting in the way’.

 Your definition of ‘success’ may vary depending on your values, culture and background.
 Regardless of your specific personal definition, your aim is to become your version of ‘successful’.
 You may have learned how to behave and perform in such a way as to receive praise and attention from others, excelling at certain activities which are valued by those around you.